The Club Hub

 In the Club Hub there are various resources and training opportunities for those involved with clubs and groups to deliver physical activity.

 If you have any further questions, drop us a message via email at email@example.com.

 Everyone involved in sport and physical activity should be able to take part or volunteer without fear of abuse or harassment.
 Ensuring your organisation does everything it can to safeguard children and adults from harm is essential.

-Safeguarding support, advice and guidance for organisations delivering sport/physical activity is available on the Club Matters Website
+Further safeguarding guidance is available on the Club Matters Website.

 UK Coaching Safeguarding and Protecting Children

 - 23rd November

 - 12th December

 Safeguarding & Protecting Children 16 – 18 (Online Classroom) – This online classroom, developed in partnership with the Child Protection Sport Unit (CPSU) of the NSPCC, has been created specifically for coaches aged 16 to 18 years old.